• Surgical Oncology Insight Banner Ad x

 About the Program

-Cedars-Sinai Medical Center offers a one-year SSO-approved clinical breast oncology fellowship to two (2) candidates who have completed a general surgery or OB-GYN residency and who are Board-eligible or Board-certified.
-The Breast Surgical Oncology Fellowship program is an integrated multidisciplinary program that encompasses the study of benign and malignant diseases, clinical research, epidemiology, risk factors, prevention, genetics, early detection, staging, treatment, continuity of care, survivorship, psycho-oncology, and quality of life.
+Cedars-Sinai Medical Center offers a one-year SSO-approved clinical breast surgical oncology fellowship to two (2) candidates who have completed a general surgery or OB-GYN residency and who are Board-eligible or Board-certified.
+The Breast Surgical Oncology Fellowship program is an integrated multidisciplinary program that encompasses the study of benign and malignant diseases, epidemiology, risk factors, prevention, genetics, early detection, staging, treatment, continuity of care, survivorship, psycho-oncology, and quality of life.
 Major emphasis is placed on breast surgical oncology training, multidisciplinary care, and clinical research.
-There are 40 faculty members involved in the care of patients and teaching of fellows.
+There are more than 50 faculty members involved in the care of patients and teaching of fellows.
 The breast surgical oncology trainee will participate fully in the management of complex breast problems, evaluate patients with both benign and malignant breast conditions, and coordinate care with multidisciplinary specialists.
 The trainee will participate in the recruitment of patients for clinical and translational research studies and will attend didactic lectures and multidisciplinary clinical conferences.
 Interested candidates will be considered for an additional year of research.

 Rotations